Heaven knows no spirit is perfect. Witness a name-dropping guardian angel.

 At Number 2B, I transit the wall as Lynn opens her door, that I might hear her as clearly as I do Joe.
 But I listen with half an ear.
 The man leaning against her breakfast bar claims most of my attention.

 "So, what's this?"
 Lynn smiles with her voice.
-She is an angel, in Joe's opinion.
+She could be an angel, in Joe's opinion.

 "You said you were moving."